mead-ml/mead-baseline/docs/main.md

    to create a new architecture.
 3. Define a configuration file in MEAD and run an experiment.
-4. Use `xpctl` to compare the result with the previous experiments, commit the results to the leaderboard database and the model files to a persistent storage if desired.
+4. Use `xpctl` to compare the result with the previous experiments, commit the results to the metrics database and the model files to a persistent storage if desired.

 Additionally, the base models provided by the library can be